What are data sets?

 Click on Actions - Clear data rows to clear either all data rows, or a selected

 number of rows.
-Using a preview, you can simply select and view the rows you want to clear:
+Using a preview, you can view and select the rows you want to clear:

 Click on Actions - Import data to import data from a file or from another